22 Best Movies About Politics on Netflix (November 2024)

 14. Knock Down the House (2019)

 In the documentary ‘Knock Down the House,’ director Rachel Lears captures the fervor of grassroots politics through the lens of four courageous women during the 2018 U.S. congressional elections.
 Released in 2019, the film intimately follows the journeys of Alexandria Ocasio-Cortez, Amy Vilela, Cori Bush, and Paula Jean Swearengin as they challenge established political norms.
 Lears’ narrative skillfully balances personal narratives with the broader implications of their campaigns.
-The documentary stands as a powerful ode to grassroots activism, highlighting the potential for change when everyday citizens courageously step into the political arena.
+The documentary is a powerful ode to grassroots activism, highlighting the potential for change when everyday citizens courageously step into the political arena.
 ‘Knock Down the House’ is a stirring testament to the resilience of democratic ideals.
 You can watch it here.

 13. War Machine (2017)